Return to Home Page

 STONES AND HONING BEGINNER'S SETS

 Austrian scythe blades are recognized around the world as being of the highest quality.
-That is why, if you search around on the internet, you can find cheaper imitations described as "Austrian-style scythes".
+That is why, if you search around on the internet, you can find cheaper imitations endowed with an Alpine brand name.
 These could be made in Eastern Europe or China.
-Unlike many of these models, Schröckenfux blades come triple-peened by the factory's technicians, and require only a short honing in order to mow satisfactorily.
-All the bladesI sell now carry the same tang angle — so no fiddling around when you change blade.
+Unlike many of these models, Schröckenfux blades come well-peened by the factory's technicians, and require only a short honing in order to mow satisfactorily.
+All the blades I sell now carry the same tang angle — so no fiddling around when you change blade.

-I also sell what I consider to be the best currently available snath (handle) — made in Switzerland, from ash wood, it is very light, and will adjust to suit any person's stature.
+I also sell what I consider to be the best currently available snath (handle) — made in Austria, from ash wood, it is very light, and will adjust to suit any person's stature.
 If ever I locate a better snath, I will stock that instead.

 BLADES